lVloogy/Low-electricity-cost-and-high-IQs/README.md

 # Low-electricity-cost-and-high-IQs
 This is my crypto project.
-I'm looking for people of all kinds to make money in a very lucrative environment 0.05$ to 0.65$ a KW/h
+I'm looking for people of all kinds to work in an environment 0.05$ to 0.8$ a KW/h